 6. Review your goals as a couple.

-It is common to be thinking about goals individually, but not as common to be thinking about them as a partner.
+It is common to think about goals individually, but not as common as thinking about them as a partner.

 7. If you know you are wrong, acknowledge it.